Oniric Forge Media processing,Tutorials Video and audio fade in / fade out

 Operating system used in this tutorial : macOS Catalina.

-Here is one easy way to install ffmpeg on macOS :
+An easy way to install ffmpeg on macOS is the following one :

 Open the Terminal application, and type the following command :